Neviim Tovim, blogs by Gillian Gould Lazarus

 I became accustomed to wearing a tallit and, in Israel with David in 1990, a few months before he died, I bought a beautiful handwoven tallit in shades of pale mauve, from Robert Kleiman’s workshop in the Artists’ Colony in Jerusalem.

-I once put it in the washing machine, which was a fatal mistake, at least, switching on the cycle was a mistake.
+I once put it in the washing machine, which was a fatal mistake; at least, switching on the cycle was a mistake.
 The woollen tallit was ruined.
 I went to John and Judy Trotter’s bookshop in the grounds of Leo Baeck College, to buy another, and chose one, not woollen but again mauve and I wear it to this day.
 You can wash it in the machine, too.

 I have three daughters and a son and my third daughter wore a tallit at her bat mitzvah in 1994, which was by then usual for the girls in our community.
 I had bought it in Jerusalem when we went there again, after David died.
-It had rainbow stripes.
+It had colourful stripes.
 My son wore his late father’s tallit at his bar mitzvah in 1995.

 That generation of young women didn’t take to wearing tallitot as their mothers had done and I think my daughter did not wear it again.